Quantum density estimation with density matrices: Application to quantum anomaly detection: Quantum-classical density matrix density estimation (Q-DEMDE)

-\item Density estimation of new samples: Estimate the probability density values of the validation and test partitions by computing the probability estimation of the samples with the training density matrix.
-The estimator of the pure state (see Eq. \ref{QAD:Eq3}) is obtained using the quantum circuit shown in Fig. \ref{fig:QADFig2} \cite{Liu2021ALearning}.
-To calculate the probability estimator of a mixed state (see Equation \ref{QAD:Eq4}), use the proposed quantum circuit shown in Fig. \ref{fig:QADFig1}.
-See Sect. \ref{QAD:DMKDE circuit} for the mathematical details of the mixed state quantum circuit.
+\item Prediction phase: From the test quantum state and the spectral decomposition of training density matrix, use a quantum computer to estimate the probability density of the test sample by calculating the expectation value of the test state with the training density matrix, $M_\gamma^{-1}\bra{\psi(\mathbf{x^*})}\rho_{\text{train}}\ket{\psi(\mathbf{x^*})} = M_\gamma^{-1}\bra{\psi(\mathbf{x^*})}V \Lambda V^\dag\ket{\psi(\mathbf{x^*})}$, as in Eq. \ref{QDE: density estimator}, using the proposed Q-DMKDE quantum protocol shown in Fig. \ref{fig:QDE DMKDE circuit}.
+See Sect. \ref{QAD:DMKDE circuit} for the mathematical details of this quantum algorithm.

-\item Threshold selection: Once given the probability density estimations, use the validation dataset to select a threshold to separate the samples: if a sample has a density lower than the threshold, then it is considered an ``outlier".
-Since the validation samples include both normal data and outliers, the threshold must be somewhere between the maximum and minimum density values; the specific threshold value to choose is found using percentiles, but other metrics can be used.
-Finally, use this threshold to classify the samples in the test partition.

 \end{enumerate}